St. Ann Parish Staff & Parish Council Statement on Equity – 2021

-St. Ann Staff Statement on Racial Equality & Social Justice
+St. Ann Staff Statement on Racial Equity & Social Justice – 2020

 It is with increasing concern that we have witnessed racial inequities and the deaths of black men and women by those who are supposed to serve and protect.
 The position of the Catholic Church on this issue has been consistent.
 Letters from Pope Francis and the Washington Conference of Catholic Bishops, which are available on our web site, are crystal clear on the evils of racism.
 They also are clear that racism is not limited to a sin of the individual who hates or looks down on another because of the color of their skin, but racism is also a societal evil expressed in the continuation of a systematic set of rules, practices, and attitudes that place people of a certain ethnic origin at a disadvantage to others of a different ethnic background.
 Racism is evil and counter to the Gospel.